yvestolod/node-rest-api-jdbc/README.md

-# Using JDBC npm with Node.js applications on z/OS
+# Using the JDBC npm with Node.js on z/OS

 This repository contains a sample Node.js application that uses the [JDBC npm](https://www.npmjs.com/package/jdbc) module to access z/OS data sources using JDBC.